 - offering educational programming and talk space for members so they understand their rights regarding equal access to employment and a safe and inclusive workplace

 - advising council and staff on inclusion-related policy and practice

 - developing best practices that drive the equitable and fair representation in all theatre roles

 - collaborating with our colleagues across the industry to ensure that inclusion is a central tenet in all conversation about the American theatre

-In June of 2017, Actors' Equity released its first-ever diversity study demonstrating hiring biases in the theatre industry.
-You can read about the key findings and view datasets here.
+This follows our first diversity study, released in June of 2017, which demonstrated hiring biases in the theatre industry.
+You can read about the key findings of that first report and view datasets here.
 You can also read more in the Spring 2017 issue of Equity News: Looking at Hiring Bias by the Numbers.